-ILO Based on the principles of the International Labour Standard on HIV/AIDS and the world of work, the International Labour Organization (ILO) provides leadership in increasing access to HIV legislation, policies and programmes for mobile, migrant and vulnerable workers through the workplace.
+ILO Based on the principles of the International Labour Standard on HIV and the world of work, ILO provides leadership in increasing access to HIV legislation, policies and programmes for mobile, migrant and vulnerable workers through the workplace.
 ILO mobilizes the private sector to respond to the HIV-related needs of its employees.
-ILO also prioritizes voluntary, confidential HIV counselling and testing for workers (VCT@WORK), HIV-sensitive national social protection floors and economic empowerment initiatives for vulnerable populations.
-UNDP The United Nations Development Programme (UNDP) is a founding Cosponsor of UNAIDS, a partner of the Global Fund and a Cosponsor of several other international health partnerships.
-As the lead on human rights and law in the UNAIDS Joint Programme, UNDP's work on HIV and health leverages the organization's core strengths and mandates in human development, governance and capacity development to complement the efforts of specialist health-focused United Nations agencies.
-UNESCO The United Nations Educational, Scientific and Cultural Organization (UNESCO), a founding Cosponsor of UNAIDS, is responsible for leading efforts to support countries in scaling up the education sector response to HIV.
+ILO also prioritizes VCT@WORK, HIV-sensitive national Social Protection Floors and economic empowerment initiatives for vulnerable populations.
+UNDP UNDP is a founding Cosponsor of UNAIDS, a partner of the Global Fund and a cosponsor of several other international health partnerships.
+As the lead on human rights and law in the Joint Programme UNDP's work on HIV and health leverages the organization's core strengths and mandates in human development, governance and capacity development to complement the efforts of specialist health-focused UN agencies.
+UNESCO UNESCO, a founding Cosponsor of UNAIDS, is responsible for leading efforts to support countries in scaling up the education sector response to HIV.
 The agency draws on its unique spectrum of competencies across the diverse spheres of education, the sciences, culture, communication and information to push for a truly multisectoral and comprehensive response to HIV.
-UNFPA The United Nations Population Fund (UNFPA) is a founding Cosponsor of UNAIDS.
-Addressing HIV is integral to UNFPA's goals of achieving universal access to sexual and reproductive health and realizing human rights and gender equality.
-It promotes integrated HIV and sexual and reproductive health services for young people, key populations and women and girls, including those living with HIV.
+UNFPA Addressing HIV is integral to UNFPA's goals of achieving universal access to sexual and reproductive health, and realizing human rights and gender equality.
+It promotes integrated HIV and sexual and reproductive health services for young people, key populations, and women and girls, including those living with HIV.
 UNFPA supports the empowerment of these populations to claim their human rights and access the services they need.
-UNHCR The United Nations High Commissioner for Refugees (UNHCR) provides leadership, technical support and programming for the provision of HIV services for populations affected by humanitarian emergencies, including programmes to address sexual and gender-based violence and to ensure protection and human rights for people living with HIV.
-UNHCR co-convenes the Inter-Agency Standing Committee Task Force on Addressing HIV in Humanitarian Settings, which involves coordinating HIV technical support for displaced populations.
+UNFPA is a founding cosponsor of UNAIDS.
+UNHCR UNHCR provides leadership, technical support and programming for the provision of HIV services for populations affected by humanitarian emergencies including programmes to address sexual and gender-based violence and ensure protection and human rights for people living with HIV.
+UNHCR co-convenes the inter-Agency Task Team on Addressing HIV in Humanitarian Emergencies, which involves coordinating HIV technical support for displaced populations.